As said above: In spite of an immense lot of research

 To really get the faintest idea or intuitive guess on the development

-general assumptions as the following ones, some of them surely shared
+from general assumptions as the following ones, some of them surely

 a.
 The enormous complexity of the cell and its metabolism must